 – From Sonya Rapoport: Final Works exhibition statement by Jasmine Moorhead and Farley Gwazda, 2015.

 Catalogue Now Available

-A lavishly illustrated catalogue for Yes or No? created by Art Historians Alla Efimova and Terri Cohn is now available on Amazon.
+An illustrated catalogue for Yes or No? created by Art Historians Alla Efimova and Terri Cohn is now available.
 The authors decipher and interpret this tour de force of visual philosophy to make it accessible to Rapoport’s viewers and readers.